-Although some of these documents from our Vision Loss category may have since been updated, re-written, replaced, or revised, they are sorted below by their original publish date.
-The most recent publications are listed at the top of the table with older articles being listed in descending order by the date they were created*.
+Summary: Our library below features 76 published articles, research papers, and documents from the Disabled World Blindness and Vision Loss category.
+Although some of these documents may have since been updated, re-written, replaced, or revised, they are sorted by their original publish date.
+The most recent publications are listed at the top of the table with older articles being listed in descending order by the date they were created.

-Information and definitions in regards to legal blindness, low vision, total blindness and lack of visual perception due to physiological or neurological factors.
+Information and definitions in regards to legal blindness, low vision, total blindness and lack of visual perception due to physiological or neurological factors (Informative).

-UNIGE researchers have identified the gene responsible for a recessive genetic disorder that causes degeneration of the eye and blindness.
+UNIGE researchers have identified the gene responsible for a recessive genetic disorder that causes degeneration of the eye and blindness (Announcement / Notification).

 Study is first to reveal a particular type of lipid, or fat, thought to only exist in the skin, now lives in your eye and might play a major role in deterring the eye disease.

 Publish Date: 2018/04/06

 Clinical study led by the National Eye Institute (NEI), part of the National Institutes of Health, to learn more about the natural history of early age-related macular degeneration (AMD).

 People Who Experience Dry Eye Soon to Have Drug-Free Solution

 A new device that stimulates nerves in the nose offers the first natural solution to dry eye, a common eye condition.

 Do Blind People Express Emotions the Same Way as Sighted People